vistadataproject/vistadataproject.github.io/vam/build1/demo/index.md

 ![CPRS Patient Select Open -width70](images/CPRS_PSEL_Open.png)

-With a single click on _Carter, David_, you'll see that this patient's demographics appear to the right of the selection box ...
+With a single click ("soft select") on _Carter, David_, you'll see that this patient's demographics appear to the right of the selection box ...

 ![CPRS Patient Select Open](images/CPRS_PSEL_See_Demos.png)